zucchivan/zucchivan/README.md

 - 📈 Most used programming languages: Java (by a lot), Kotlin, JavaScript & Python.

 - 🌱 Currently learning:
-  * Getting the hang of WASM
-  * GraalVM & Memory Safeness with JVM languages
-  * Agents, agents, agents
+  * Agents, agents, agents (memory systems, execution loops, guardrail designs...)

 - 📫 How to reach me: For professional reasons, preferably on [LinkedIn](https://www.linkedin.com/in/zucchivan/).
 For other purposes you can reach me out on Telegram (same username);